-Reglagene is discovering new medications that attack cancer’s weaknesses
+Reglagene develops new medicines that attack cancer’s weaknesses

-Unlike gene editing technologies, Reglagene’s approach results in therapeutic effects that last only as long as the medicine is on board.
+Unlike gene-editing technologies, Reglagene’s approach results in therapeutic effects that last only as long as the medicine is on board.
 This means that once the treatment is ended and the cancer has been eliminated, the body will return to its natural, healthy state.
 This approach also provides an added measure of safety.
 If adverse effects are observed in the patient, treatment can be stopped.

-Reglagene’s technology is not a binary turning of genes on or off.
-Depending on the amount of medicine on board and the desired effect, gene activity can be dialed up or down depending on the therapeutic need.
+Reglagene’s technology is not a binary on or off switch for gene expression.
+Depending on the amount of medicine on board and the desired effect, gene expression can be dialed up or down based on the therapeutic need.

-Quadruplex Master Switch Technology takes advantage of the unique structural features of each quadruplex to identify medicines that act on specific genes to create targeted therapies based on the genetic makeup of a patient’s tumor.
+Reglagene’s technology for creating new medicines leverages unique DNA structural features to identify medicines that act on specific genes to create targeted therapies based on the genetic makeup of a patient’s tumor.

-We leverage the advantages of what are known as small-molecule medicines: variable routes of administration, including oral and iv.; lowest cost of goods; and well-traveled development and regulatory mechanisms.
+We access the advantages of what are known as small-molecule medicines: variable routes of administration (including oral and intravenous), lowest manufacturing costs relative to other therapeutic modalities, and well-traveled development and regulatory pathways.

 GENE REGULATION TECHNOLOGY

 NEWS & UPDATES